bd6981/crud/README.md

 module.exports = router;
 ```

 Note: This syntax follows the Promise chaining that we've seen throughout Units 1 and 2.
-Now that we know how to use `async/await` and `try/catch` syntax, how might we refactor our code to be more modern and avoid callback hell?
+Now that we know how to use `async/await` and `try/catch` syntax, how might we refactor our code to be more modern and avoid so-called "callback hell"?

 <details><summary>Solution</summary>